Swirrl/table2qb/examples/regional-trade/readme.md

 This example is executed by the project's test suite.
 Be careful not to replace the files by running the pipeline (or the tests will always pass!).

+There is a [colour-coded spreadsheet](./all-colour-coded.ods) designed to help illustrate how the data, reference data, and third-party vocabularies fit together.

 The [csv](csv) folder contains the inputs:

 - reference data: